MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-object-model.md

 ---
-title: Time Travel Debugging - Object Model
+title: Time Travel Debugging - Introduction to Time Travel Debugging objects
 description: This section describes how to use the data model to query time travel traces. ms.author: windowsdriverdev ms.date: 09/23/2017